-To get a better understanding of what’s included investment mandate, look at the table contents below.
+To better understand what’s included investment mandate, look at the table contents below.

 Not all investment mandates are this complex, however.
 Norges Bank’s mandate is only four pages.
-I’ve included both of the investment mandates linked as PDFs below for those who are interested.
+I’ve included both of the investment mandates linked as PDFs below for those interested.

 - Norges Bank Investment Mandate